abaksy/bhailang-vscode/README.md

-# bhailang README
+# bhailang Language Support for Visual Studio Code

-Syntax highlighting for the esoteric programming language called [BhaiLang](https://github.com/DulLabs/bhai-lang)
+Language support for the esoteric programming language called [BhaiLang](https://github.com/DulLabs/bhai-lang).
+Includes features such as syntax highlighting and automatic code completion.

 ## Features

 - Syntax Highlighting
-- Basic autocomplete
+- Autocomplete

-Coming soon: Intellisense and code completion support!
+- Snippets for a faster and smoother coding experience :)

 ![feature X](img/bhai1.png "Hello Bhai")

-### 0.1.0
+### 1.0.0

-Initial release of BhaiLang VS Code extension
+Welcome to the first release of the BhaiLang VS Code language support extension!
+Install it from the extension manager today!

+## Contribution Guide

+Create a pull request today!
+Additional support for IntelliSense is very much appreciated